adrida/predictive_maintance_metropt/README.md

 # metro-anomaly-ECML2023

-Reproduction the experiments in the paper: https://www.researchgate.net/publication/373987684_Predictive_Maintenance_Adversarial_Autoencoders_and_Explainability
+Reproduction of the experiments in the paper: https://www.researchgate.net/publication/373987684_Predictive_Maintenance_Adversarial_Autoencoders_and_Explainability

 ## Trial to replicate results and reproduce training